Pegplant’s Post Gardening Newsletter

 Pegplant’s Post Monthly Newsletter

-Join me on Saturday, December 17, 2:30 -3:30 pm, at the Fairfax County Oakton Library where I will be talking about Holiday Herbs and Spices.
-This presentation is free and in person; register with the Oakton branch here.
+Join me on Saturday, Oct.
+14, for the 13th Annual Loudoun County Master Gardeners Symposium where I will be speaking about unusual herbs.
+This is an all day event with several speakers.
+Registration and ticket required.
 If you are interested in having me speak to your organization, please contact me.
-I enjoy talking about culinary herbs, edible flowers, and holiday herbs and spices.
-We continue the conversation in the Facebook group Culinary Herbs and Spices.
+I enjoy talking about culinary herbs, unusual culinary herbs, edible flowers, holiday herbs & spices, and saving seeds.
+Don’t forget to check out the Facebook group Culinary Herbs and Spices.

 - Bulb Companies